 In order to effect the Spin-off and govern our relationship with FRP Holdings, Inc. after the Spin-off, we entered into an Employee Matters Agreement and a Transition Services Agreement.
 The Employee Matters Agreement generally allocates responsibilities to each company for liabilities relating to each Company's current and former employees and allocated responsibilities under employee benefit plans.
 The Transition Services Agreement sets forth the terms on which the Company will provide to FRP certain services that were shared prior to the Spin-off, including the services of certain shared executive officers, for a period of 12 or more months after the Spin-off.
+The boards of the respective companies have since extended these agreements for an additional twelve months.

-The consolidated and combined statements of income reflect charges and/or allocation to FRP Holdings, Inc. for these services of \$2,211,000, \$2,539,000, and \$2,302,000 for fiscal 2015, 2014 and 2013, respectively.
+The consolidated and combined statements of income reflect charges and/or allocation to FRP Holdings, Inc. for these services of \$1,542,000, \$2,211,000, and \$2,539,000 for fiscal 2016, 2015 and 2014, respectively.
 Included in the charges above are amounts recognized for corporate executive stock-based compensation expense.
 These charges are reflected as a reduction to corporate expenses.